nathan-lapinski/learn-angular-catch-pokemon/README.md

 APP-Start contains the starter files for the application.

-APP-Final contains the finished application.
+APP-Final contains the finished application, plus descriptions of the practice problems.

+APP-Solutions contains the finished application, plus solutions to the practice problems.

 # Getting Started